kunkel321/Stickies/README.md

 - Multiple alarm repeats: Choose between once, 3x, or 10x alarm repetitions
 - Alarm sounds: Custom alarm sounds can be added to the Sounds folder
 - Smart alarm management: System detects and reports missed alarms on startup
+- An alarm can have a: date and/or time and/or recurrence
+- The logic for alarms is this:
+- > Date + time + no weekly recurrence: plays once on given date, then deletes itself
+- > Date + no time + no weekly recurrence: note appears in morning on date with no sound/shake, then alarm deletes
+- > Date + time + weekly recurrence: plays on given date, doesn't delete itself, plays again on recurring days
+- > Date + no time + weekly recurrence: note appears in morning on date, doesn't delete, reappears on recurring days
+- > No date + no time + weekly recurrence: note appears in morning on recurring weekdays
+- > No date + time + no weekly recurrence: plays at specified time
+- > No date + time + weekly recurrence: plays at specified time on recurring days
 - Main window with note management, preview, and search functionality
 - Color-coded notes: Notes maintain their color scheme in preview list
 - Rich preview: Right-click notes in manager for formatted preview with original fonts/colors